solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-17 [The Times: Tim Berners-Lee calls for a fight for ‘the kind of web we want’](https://www.thetimes.co.uk/edition/news-review/tim-berners-lee-calls-for-a-fight-for-the-kind-of-web-we-want-wk95rjxls)

 2019-03-15 [API Best in Class: What is Solid?
 Decentralized Web?
 Tim Berners-Lee is up to something again.](https://apibestinclass.com/what-is-solid-decentralized-web-tim-berners-lee-is-up-to-something-again/)
+* Article couldn' t be reviewed because there was only Ads on the page

 2019-03-14 [Fast Company: T Bone Burnett rips Big Tech “surveillance capitalists” in blistering SXSW keynote](https://www.fastcompany.com/90320480/full-text-t-bone-burnett-rips-big-tech-surveillance-capitalists-in-blistering-sxsw-keynote)
 * TimBL mentioned